 Always follow your doctor’s instructions exactly when taking Errin.

-Common side effects of Errin include changes in menstrual flow or weight, stomach upset, trouble sleeping, nausea, bloating, acne, abnormal vaginal bleeding, and swollen or painful breasts.
+Common side effects of Errin include changes in menstrual flow, weight gain, stomach upset, trouble sleeping, nausea, bloating, acne, abnormal vaginal bleeding, and swollen or painful breasts.
 Many of these side effects fade after several weeks of taking Errin.

 Some women with depression may notice that it becomes worse while taking Errin.